 ICAEW Chartered Accountants train and work in a variety of sectors and in all sizes of organisation.
-There is no such thing as a typical employer: there are a diverse range of experience and opportunities on offer.
-While they all offer something different, all ICAEW authorised employers have to meet our strict training standards.
+There is no such thing as a typical employer: there are a diverse range of opportunities on offer.
+While they all offer something different, all ICAEW authorised employers have to meet strict training standards.
 This means that no matter what organisation, sector or location you choose to work in, you can be confident you will be getting the highest standard of training possible.

-It is important to consider the industry sector you want to work in as each will offer different experiences and suit different skills and attributes:
+It is important to consider the industry sector you want to work in, as each will offer different experiences and suit different skills and attributes:

 - Professional services and public practice